-Provide 2006-2007 academic year costs of attendance for the following categories that are applicable to your institution.
-Check here if your institution's 2006-2007 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2006-2007 academic year costs of attendance will be available: G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2006-2007 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
-A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a fourone-four plan.
+Provide 2014-2015 academic year costs of attendance for the following categories that are applicable to your institution.

+Check here if your institution's 2014-2015 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2014-2015 academic year costs of attendance will be available:

+Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2014-2015 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-Undergraduates First-Year PRIVATE INSTITUTIONS Tuition: \$33,888 \$33,888 PUBLIC INSTITUTIONS Tuition: In-district n/a n/a PUBLIC INSTITUTIONS In-state (out-of-district): n/a n/a PUBLIC INSTITUTIONS Out-of-state: n/a n/a NONRESIDENT ALIENS Tuition: \$33,888 \$33,888 REQUIRED FEES: \$732 \$732 ROOM AND BOARD: \$9,134 \$9,134 (on-campus) ROOM ONLY: \$5,690 \$5,690 (on-campus) BOARD ONLY: \$3,444 \$3,444 (on-campus meal plan) Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): n/a
+First-Year Undergraduates

+PRIVATE INSTITUTIONS

+Tuition: \$46,408 \$46,408

+PUBLIC INSTITUTIONS

+Tuition:

+In-district

+PUBLIC INSTITUTIONS

+In-state (out-of-district):

+PUBLIC INSTITUTIONS

+Out-of-state:

+NONRESIDENT ALIENS

+Tuition: \$46,408 \$46,408

+REQUIRED FEES: \$1,026 \$1,026

+ROOM AND BOARD:

+(on-campus) \$11,994 \$11,994

+ROOM ONLY:

+(on-campus) \$7,416 \$7,416

+BOARD ONLY:

+(on-campus meal plan) \$4,578 \$4,578

+Comprehensive tuition and room an d board fee (if your college

+cannot provide separate tuition and room and board fees):